AshBardhan/100-days-of-code/log.md

 1. Purchased a new domain and hosting for making my sister's new fashion blog.
 2. Completed Wordpress setup on new hosting and migrated blog data from her previous blog.

 **Thoughts**: I was busy for few days on the tasks mentioned above.
-This is first time I've purhased any hosting or domain, and getting my hands dirty on their platforms.
+This is first time I've purchased any hosting or domain, and getting my hands dirty on their platforms.
 For making a blog, I prefer Github pages or free Wordpress.
 But my sister needed more bandwidth and disk space for her blog, which a hosting service can provide.
 Based on her requirements, we bought domain from [GoDaddy](https://in.godaddy.com/) and hosting from [Bluehost](https://www.bluehost.in/).
 I purchased Linux-based hosting with a capacity of handling 3 domains (first domain already had a setup for her blog, while saving other two for future).

 PS: I'm planning the same for my blog and portfolio site.
-But I will manually code and integrate with github pages.
+But I will manually code and integrate with Github pages.
 Will get into it as soon as I'm finished with her blog setup.
 So Chill!

 ![Just Chill](http://s2.quickmeme.com/img/1c/1c5d8711c98ed915385ff723dd1d5d4931105e59dc3b33776c1058062e4249fe.jpg)